happyteamio/website/content/blog/how-to-build-karma-slack-bot-in-elixir.md

 end
 ```

 This supervisor gets slack token from the application configuration (you will add it soon), registers `Elkarmo.Store` and `Elkarmo.Slack` as its children and passes default state to them (empty karma for Store and token for Slack).
-Store is first cause Slack depends on it.
+Store is first because Slack depends on it.
 Next the supervisor is started with `one_for_one` strategy (it means that if a child dies, it will be the only one restarted).

 Update `application` function in `mix.exs` to register `Elkarmo` as the ["application callback module"](http://elixir-lang.org/getting-started/mix-otp/supervisor-and-application.html#the-application-callback) (the one that is started with the app):